 Not surprisingly, the biggest difficulties with succession planning can arise when the available assets are not enough to fund all the family members.

 As in other walks of life, the more money available, the more options there are.
-It is important that realistic expectations are provided for because these, if unmet, can later lead to bitterness and a major breakdown in family relationships.
+It is important that realistic expectations are provided because, if unmet, they can later lead to bitterness and a major breakdown in family relationships.
 This underlines the need to start planning sooner rather than later, so you have time to negotiate a solution that is as equitable as possible for all family members.
-Always consider involving a trusted advisor in discussions.
-It may run counter to your preference for keeping such matters ‘all in the family’ but some experts have considerable skills in these matters and can assist to mediate solutions that give success to all interests.
+Always consider involving a trusted advisor, like a business succession planning lawyer, in discussions.
+It may run counter to your preference for keeping such matters ‘all in the family’, but some experts have considerable skills in these matters and can assist to mediate solutions that give success to all interests.

 6. Set a timeframe

 A good and natural time to start succession planning may be when someone new enters the family, when the future is already on people’s minds.
 The best solution may be to stagger handing over control and ownership over time.
 This allows existing family members time to plan for their futures and transfer knowledge to those taking over.
 While the latter can use this lead time to find – and plug – any gaps in their farm management knowledge and skills.
 The goal date and process should be documented.
 Most importantly it gives certainty to those involved.